-If you intend to trek around the reserve, wear trainers or boots to avoid feeding the leeches.
+If you intend to trek around the reserve make sure you wear trainers or boots – unless you also want to feed the leeches.

 After seeing the apes, you can also visit the Sun Bear reserve right next door, next to the main entrance.

-If you enjoyed Orangutan Rehabilitation Center, check out our East Malaysia & Borneo adventures.
+If you enjoyed Meeting the Borneo apes, check out our other East Malaysia & Borneo adventures.
 You may also like: